 Cory Walts, Head Strength & Conditioning Coach at Haverford College, conducts all of Philly Blast’s speed and agility sessions throughout the year.
-These sessions are open only to summer club team members.
-Read more about Cory Walts HERE!
+These sessions are open only to club members.
+Read more about Cory Walts HERE.

 Lacrosse is a series of stops and starts.
 The best players slow down in a controlled fashion before making a cut and sprinting back to top speed.
 You see this when a top player sprints to a ball off a draw; or runs toward a defender before dodging to goal; or chases down the ball carrier to prevent transition; or races to the endline to earn the ball back.

 Having linear speed is a game changer, but something much more important to overall performance is having the ability to changedirection at a quicker rate.
 Performing drills or exercises that will help you react quicker on the field, or shave a few seconds off of each turn in a game, will allow you to build your offensive and defensive games dramatically.

 Speed & Agility is a motor task, and because of this, it is important to learn correct mechanics and proper running/agility forms from a professional.
 We realize that these types of trainings are not meant to be cardio sessions; instead all trainings that are focused on speed, agility, or speed endurance should be focused on short and intense bursts of speeds